gibbok/dijit-select-optgroup/README.md

 - Open the example: `gulp example`.

 ---

 ### API
-SelectOptgroup uses the same API for [dijit.form.Select](http://dojotoolkit.org/api/?qs=1.10/dijit/form/Select), the only difference is the `optgroup` property which can be passed in the object for `options` to differenciate the item in the list.
+SelectOptgroup uses the same API for [dijit.form.Select](http://dojotoolkit.org/api/?qs=1.10/dijit/form/Select), the only difference is the `optgroup` property, which can be optionally passed in the objects for property `options` to differentiate the item in the list.

 #### Example
 ```javascript
 var instance = new SelectOptgroup({
     options: [